Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week8/mini-project/Building a Product Catalog web API using Serverless at AWS.md

 * Once you have both pieces of information, navigate back to your acme_api_authorizer function.
 * Scroll down to the Code source section.
 * Copy and paste the code ![acme_api_authorizer.py](/Week8/Code/acme_api_authorizer.py), replacing the ACCOUNTD and APIID in the lambda_function.py file.
+* Choose Deploy
+If you check the code above, it is very simple.
+It validates if an authorizationToken came in the event argument and if the value is equal to 123.
+Of course this is hard coded and the best way to implement it is having some extra validation like hitting a database to really check the token or to use JWT.
+Also pay attention to the policy being returned.
+It allows or denies invoking any method in your API Gateway.
+Now go back to your API Gateway to create an authorizer and attach it to the methods you want to protect.
+* At the top of the AWS Management Console, in the search bar, search for and choose API Gateway
+* Choose the ACME Products API to enter into the API setup.
+* In the left navigation menu, choose Authorizers.
+* Now choose Create authorizer
+* Name: ACMEAPIAuthorizer
+* Type:  Lambda
+* Lambda Function: acme_api_authorizer
+* Lambda Invoke Role: empty
+* In Lambda Event Payload area, inside Token Source field, write Authorization
+* Authorization Caching:
+* Choose Create authorizer
+  Image
+Now you have the authorizer.
+Of course your business requirements will tell you what you have to protect or not.
+For now, protect just one of the methods.
+**Protect GET method**
+* Choose Resources in the left navigation menu.
+* Select GET method related to /products resource.
+If you remember, this is the one who returns the list of products from your catalog.
+* Inside /products - GET - Method Execution area, choose Method Request.
+* In the Settings section, click on Edit.
+* A selector should open and you should be able to select ACMEAPIAuthorizer .
+If the authorizer is not in the list, refresh the entire window and try again.
+* Click Save.
+Now you have one method protected by the Lambda Authorizer.
+Just requests that send an Authorization with 123 as a value will be forwarded to the Lambda.
+🎉Congratulations!
+You have successfully created the Lambda authorizers as well as the methods and resources for your API Gateway.